Latest Ruby Versions Updated in Real Time

 How is Ruby 3.0 Different?

+We know keeping up with the latest Ruby versions can be grueling.
 Ruby 3’s main selling point is that it’s 3 times faster than Ruby 2.
 Matz and the team have been trying to bring in a lot of features in the latest version of Ruby, but their foremost priority has been to ensure that performance is improved drastically, and that backward compatibility is maintained.
 There are a whole bunch of new additions like type checking, ractor, and scheduler, along with improvements to the currently existing paradigms, like performance, fibers, memory, concurrency, and static analysis.
 We’ll take a deeper look at each one of them one-by-one.

 Ruby 2 vs. Ruby 3